cynteo/cab-public-docs/DEPLOYMENT.md

 # Deploying Documentation to GitHub Pages

-This guide explains how to publish the Azure Alert Bridge documentation to GitHub Pages.
+This guide explains how to publish the Cynteo Alert Bridge documentation to GitHub Pages.

 ---